-The standard typology — six rising stages of “depth” of integration — was set out by Hungarian economist Bela Balassa in The Theory of Economic Integration (1961) (balassa1961?).
-Each stage adds a new layer to the previous one.
+The standard typology — six rising stages of depth of integration — was set out by Bela Balassa in The Theory of Economic Integration (1961).
+Each stage adds a new layer to the previous.

 Stage What is removed / harmonised What is not Example

-1. Preferential Trade Area (PTA) Lower tariffs on selected goods between members Most tariffs remain SAARC PTA (early phase)
+1. Preferential Trade Area (PTA) Lower tariffs on selected goods between members Most tariffs remain SAARC PTA (early phase); SAPTA

-2. Free Trade Area (FTA) All tariffs and quotas on intra-bloc goods Each member keeps its own external tariff NAFTA (now USMCA), ASEAN FTA
+2. Free Trade Area (FTA) All tariffs and quotas on intra-bloc goods Each keeps its own external tariff NAFTA (now USMCA), ASEAN FTA, SAFTA

-3. Customs Union Intra-bloc tariffs + a common external tariff Free movement of factors not yet allowed Mercosur, EU-Turkey CU
+3. Customs Union Intra-bloc tariffs + a common external tariff (CET) Free factor movement not yet allowed Mercosur, EU-Turkey CU

-4. Common Market Customs Union + free movement of factors (labour, capital) Macroeconomic policy still national European Economic Community (1957)
+4. Common Market Customs Union + free movement of factors (labour, capital) Macro policy still national European Economic Community (1957)

-5. Economic Union Common Market + coordinated macroeconomic and monetary policy; sometimes a single currency Political sovereignty retained European Union; Eurozone
+5. Economic Union Common Market + coordinated macroeconomic and monetary policy; possibly a single currency Political sovereignty retained European Union; Eurozone

 6. Political Union Economic Union + unified political institutions None — full integration Aspirational; some elements in EU